WWU-241-CSCI/Lab2/README.md

 ## Acknowledgments

-*Thanks are owed to Tanzima Islam, Qiang Hao, Brian Hutchinson, Filip Jagodzinski, and others for producing and refining past labs from which this lab was adapted.*
+*Thanks are owed to Scott Wehrwein, Tanzima Islam, Qiang Hao, Brian Hutchinson, Filip Jagodzinski, and others for producing and refining past labs from which this lab was adapted.*